djamz919/Employee-Tracker-SQL/README.md

 To install any dependencies, run the command: npm i.

 ## Usage
 The project must be run locally.
 Be sure to create a .env file in the same directory as the index.js file and populate the .env file with `PASSWORD={{Your mysql password}}`.
 Also be sure to source both the schema and seeds files to create and populate the database.
 Run the program by entering the command `node index.js` in your CLI.
 You will be presented with the menu to view and manipulate data within the database.
+Options include:
+  * View all departments
+  * View all roles
+  * View all employees
+  * Add a department
+  * Add a role
+  * Add an employee
+  * Update an employee role
+  * Quit

+For all add and update options, simply follow the prompt on the CLI!

 ## Questions
 For any questions, reach out to github.com/djamz919 via the following email address: djtm97@gmail.com.